New pulse herbicide in field of its own

 “Soil moisture is critical to activating pre-emergent herbicides and commencing weed control.
 Ultro requires less rainfall and soil moisture to activate than some industry standards, which is why we have seen strong results when conditions can be less-than-ideal at planting.’’

-Article written by ADAMA for the Autumn 2021 edition of Seasons Magazine.
+Article written by ADAMA for Seasons magazine.

 Ask about Ultro at your local Elders store.